daffainfo/ctf-writeup/SpringForwardCTF 2023/Old Habits Die Hard/README.md

 > We found this zip file but its encrypted so we can't read the contents.
 Do you think you could crack it?

 ## About the Challenge
-We have been given a zip file (Password protected) and the wordlist.
+We were given a zip file (Password protected) and the wordlist.
 So we need to brute the zip to get the flag

 ## How to Solve?
 First, we need to crack the zip file using 2 tools (zip2john and john).
 Run this command to get the password of the zip file